-Environmental Impact Statement for the Ross ISR Project in Crook County, Wyoming: Supplement to the Generic Environmental Impact Statement for In-Situ Leach Uranium Milling Facilities: Draft Report for Comment (NUREG-1910, Supplement 5)
+Environmental Impact Statement for the Ross ISR Project in Crook County, Wyoming: Supplement to the Generic Environmental Impact Statement for In-Situ Leach Uranium Milling Facilities: Final Report (NUREG-1910, Supplement 5)

 This NUREG publication was issued for public comment.
 The comment period is now closed.

 Download complete document